BanditQ: Fair Bandits with Guaranteed Rewards: Abstract

 \section{Abstract}

-Classic online prediction algorithms, such as \texttt{Hedge}, are inherently unfair by design, as they try to play the most rewarding arm as many times as possible while ignoring the sub-optimal arms to achieve sublinear regret.
-In this paper, we consider a fair online prediction problem in the adversarial setting with hard lower bounds on the rate of accrual of rewards for all arms.
-By combining elementary queueing theory with online learning, we propose a new online prediction policy, called \texttt{BanditQ}, that achieves the target rate constraints while achieving a regret of $O(T^{3/4})$ in the full-information setting.
-The design and analysis of \texttt{BanditQ} involve a novel use of the potential function method and are of independent interest.
+Classic no-regret multi-armed bandit algorithms, including the Upper Confidence Bound (\textsc{UCB}), \textsc{Hedge}, and \textsc{EXP3}, are inherently unfair by design.
+Their unfairness stems from their objective of playing the most rewarding arm as frequently as possible while ignoring the rest.
+In this paper, we consider a fair prediction problem in the stochastic setting with a guaranteed minimum rate of accrual of rewards for each arm.
+We study the problem in both full-information and bandit feedback settings.
+Combining queueing-theoretic techniques with adversarial bandits, we propose a new online policy, called \BQ, that achieves the target reward rates while conceding a regret and target rate violation penalty of at most $O(T^{\nicefrac{3}{4}}).$ The regret bound in the full-information setting can be further improved to $O(\sqrt{T})$ under either a monotonicity assumption or when considering time-averaged regret.
+The proposed policy is efficient and admits a black-box reduction from the fair prediction problem to the standard adversarial MAB problem.
+The analysis of the \BQ policy involves a new self-bounding inequality, which might be of independent interest.